Namaztak/Speedrunner-Reset-Thing/readme.md

 Once the game is running, it'll recheck every second to see that it's still running, and continue to do nothing but ~~spam "game is still running"~~ show a Halo spinner in the console.

 Once the game is no longer detected, it will delete every file in the given folder, except any files submitted in step 3.

+Finally, it will ask if you're doing another run.
+If yes, it'll immediately re-launch the exe you chose in step 1.
+If no, it'll ask if you want to restore the saves it quietly backed up when you first set up the config for that game.
+If yes, it does that, and if no, it'll just exit.

 ## TODO: